venkat690/friendbook.ml/readme.md

-#This is the application that connects friendsss
+#This is the application that connects friendssss